What’s covered by an LV= car insurance policy and what are the different types of cover?

 Vaccination: You’re still covered to drive immediately after a vaccination, including one for COVID-19.
 LV= covers you to drive after medical treatment, such as getting holiday jabs or giving blood, as long as you’re fit to drive.

-Volunteering: you’re covered under normal social use if you’re volunteering in any capacity, either due to COVID or as part of your normal life.
+Volunteering: You're covered as standard under social use if you're volunteering in any capacity, whether it's a regular part of your life or in response to a national event.

 If you can't find your LV= insurance documents: